 1 Corinthians 15:21-22; Ephesians 2:1-22; Colossians 1:21-22; 3:9-11)

 -We believe eternal salvation is a gift of God’s grace that is offered freely to all who accept Jesus Christ as Lord and Savior through repentance and faith.
-This saving faith is based solely on the finished work of Christ who through His life, death, and resurrection atoned for the penalty of sin and earned a perfect status of righteousness and justification before God for all who are reborn through believing in Him and surrendering to His Lordship.
-All truly redeemed believers are secured in Christ forever and will persevere to the end.
+True saving faith is based solely on a reborn believer’s trust in the finished work of Christ who through His life, death, and resurrection, atoned for the penalty of sin and obtained a perfect status of righteousness and justification before God.
+All truly redeemed believers are eternally secure in Christ and will persevere to the end.

 (Genesis 3:15; Matthew 1:21; John 1:11-14, 3:3-21; Acts 2:21, 4:12; Romans 3:23-25; Galatians 2:20; Ephesians 2:8-9)

 6. The Church